Menu

 Equity Release Plans For Pensioners

-Life expectancy throughout the UK is much higher now than a decade ago.
+Life expectancy throughout the UK is now significantly higher than it was a decade ago.
 With that comes financial pressure, which is where equity release for pensioners can be your ultimate financial lifeline.

 With equity release, pensioners are free to spend the money however they like.
 You can use it to buy your own forever home – outright if you have enough property valuation to do that – or you can help your kids or grandkids to get on the property ladder courtesy of the bank of Mum and Dad, which is the case for hundreds of thousands of children these days.

-Did you know almost a third of the UK property market is tied up in pensioner wealth?
-Over £1.1 Trillion is the amount of money that UK pensioners are sitting on that’s tied up in their properties.
+Did you know that almost a third of the UK property market is tied up in pensioner wealth?
+Over £1.1 trillion is the amount of money that UK pensioners are sitting on that’s tied up in their properties.

-Due to the house price surge we’ve seen in the past couple of decades, most pensioners are seeing substantial increases in their total property wealth, or asset wealth, as your financial advisor would refer.
-Equity release for pensioners is how to release the cash tied up within your property.
+Due to the surge in house prices we’ve seen over the past couple of decades, most pensioners are experiencing substantial increases in their total property wealth, or asset wealth, as your financial advisor would refer to it.
+Equity release for pensioners is a way to unlock the cash tied up in your property.

 What do pensioners use equity release for?

-For some, equity release is used to top up their pension incomes, whereas, for others, it’s to afford some retirement luxuries.
+For some, equity release supplements pension incomes, whereas for others, it affords certain retirement luxuries.

-Those who leave things until they’re older, perhaps into their 70s or 80s, tend to be using equity release as a way to finance increasing living costs, perhaps make some home adaptations that are required, such as installing a bathroom on the ground level, wheelchair access ramps or a stair lift.
+Those who wait until they’re older, perhaps in their 70s or 80s, tend to use equity release to finance increasing living costs and make some necessary home adaptations, such as installing a ground-level bathroom, wheelchair-access ramps, or a stair lift.

 Unlike traditional mortgages, there are no restrictions on what you can spend your money on.
 It’s your equity that you’ve paid into your home over so many years.
-Equity release lets you take that out of your property as a cash advance.
+Equity release allows you to access a portion of your property’s value as a cash advance.
 You’re selling your home but retaining the right to live there for the rest of your life.

 How Much Does Equity Release Cost?

-How much interest is charged depends on the type of equity release plan you take out.
-The fees upfront include an arrangement fee, which can vary from £700 to £3,000.
+The amount of interest charged depends on the type of equity release plan you choose.
+The upfront fees include an arrangement fee, varying from £700 to £3,000.
 There’s also a property valuation fee, although that’s sometimes included as part of the arrangement fees, solicitor fees and advisor fees.

 Legal and advisory fees are variable.
-Some plans will contribute to your legal fees; others may have free advice available from an equity release advisor.
+Some plans will contribute to your legal fees, and others may offer free advice from an equity release advisor.

-Where advice is given for free, the advisor can be paid a fee from the plan provider, or it could be an investment firm’s own advisor.
-If you aren’t using an independent financial advisor, it is worth asking if they cover the whole market or represent any particular providers.
+Where advice is given for free, the advisor can be paid a fee by the plan provider or may be an advisor to an investment firm.
+If you aren’t using an independent financial advisor, asking if they cover the entire market or represent any particular providers is worth inquiring about.

-Some are tied advisors meaning they can only refer you to certain providers, whereas someone acting independently will be able to compare the whole market to find the plan that best suits your circumstances.
-It is a requirement to obtain expert advice from a certified financial advisor before you can use equity release.
+Some are tied advisors, meaning they can only refer you to specific providers.
+In contrast, someone acting independently can compare the whole market to find the plan that best suits their circumstances.
+Obtaining expert advice from a certified financial advisor is required before you can use equity release.

 Financial Firms Favouring Later-in-Life Lending

-In the past few years, lenders have adapted to increase the flexibility of borrowing for later in life finances.
+Over the past few years, lenders have adapted to increase the flexibility of borrowing for later-in-life financial needs.

-As a result, the lifetime mortgage market has become more competitive, and there are additional borrowing options now on the market that can help you with traditional home loan products, thus preventing you from locking into a lifetime mortgage.
+As a result, the lifetime mortgage market has become more competitive, and additional borrowing options can help you with traditional home loan products, thus preventing you from locking into a lifetime mortgage.

-Things now are much different as more lenders are scrapping upper age limits due to statistics showing the money tied up in properties and over a half million pensioners over the age of 90 requiring financial assistance through later life borrowing.
+Things are much different now as more lenders are scrapping upper age limits due to statistics showing money tied up in properties and over half a million pensioners over the age of 90 requiring financial assistance through later-life borrowing.

-If equity release is suitable, it doesn’t necessarily mean you need to take a cash lump sum from your equity and rely on that making do for the rest of your life.
+If equity release is suitable, it doesn’t necessarily mean you need to take a cash lump sum from your equity and rely on that to make do for the rest of your life.

-Equity release providers often have protection elements available, such as offering to downsize protection, inheritance guarantees and drawdown facilities, letting pensioners restrict the amount of interest that will accrue, whereby they can leave a portion of the value of their home to beneficiaries of their estate.
+Equity release providers often offer protection elements, such as downsizing protection, inheritance guarantees, and drawdown facilities.
+These allow pensioners to restrict the amount of interest that will accrue, and they can leave a portion of the value of their home to the beneficiaries of their estate.

 The older you are into retirement, the better the interest rates and flexibility are available.
 Due to a rise in pensioners requiring additional borrowing into retirement, lenders introduced the retirement interest-only (RIO) mortgage.

-This type of finance is not classified as equity release, but it is an alternative that lets you pay off an existing mortgage that’s been interest-only and continue to pay for that for life.
+This type of finance is not classified as equity release, but it is an alternative that allows you to pay off an interest-only mortgage and continue to make payments for life.

-The reason this was brought in as an alternative to equity release was to give homeowners an option to prevent compound interest rolling up to the extent it could wipe out a potential inheritance for your loved ones.
+This was introduced as an alternative to equity release, providing homeowners with an option to prevent compound interest from accumulating to the extent that it could potentially wipe out a potential inheritance for their loved ones.

-In situations where you have an interest-only mortgage that comes to an end in retirement, and you don’t meet the requirements to secure a remortgage, retirement interest-only mortgages may be a better option.
+When you have an interest-only mortgage that ends in retirement and doesn’t meet the requirements to secure a remortgage, retirement interest-only mortgages may be a better option.
 RIO finance can be used to repay the capital owed on a mortgage and release some of the equity, provided your home has increased in value since you bought it.

-The only requirement that you may have problems with accessing an RIO mortgage is when you don’t have sufficient income to pass the affordability assessment.
+The only requirement for which you may have problems accessing an RIO mortgage is that you don’t have sufficient income to pass the affordability assessment.

 Like all traditional mortgage products, lenders must conduct an affordability assessment, in particular when you’re borrowing into retirement, as pension plans may see you take a drop in income and have to adapt your lifestyle to live within a lower budget.

-That is the case for many people once they retire, as pension plans haven’t always met expectations.
+Many people experience this after retirement, as pension plans haven’t always met expectations.
 If your pension pot isn’t providing the funds you need, equity release with a drawdown facility can be used as a pension top-up method.

 Unlock Tax-Free Cash Application Form